unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway.md

   - What languages have Dominant Culture Variants (see the [glossary][glossary])?
+  - What are the gateway languages in Eastern European countries?
   - What are the gateway languages in the following countries: Turkmenistan, Uzbekistan, Kazakhstan, Kyrgyzstan, Tajikistan?
   - For each of these countries, what are the sociolinguistic implications of